2005 Denver Broncos season: Standings

+Playoff results

 AFC Divisional Game vs New England Patriots

 Despite scoring 27 points on offense, the Broncos defense was the story of the day.
 They forced five Patriots turnovers, including intercepting Tom Brady twice, while recovering three fumbles.
 A Mike Anderson one yard touchdown run in the third quarter was set up by a 100-yard interception return by Champ Bailey.
 It was the second longest interception return in NFL playoff history.
 The Patriots outgained the Broncos 420 to 286 in yardage, but the turnovers were too much for New England to overcome.
+Broncos go to the AFC Championship Game but lost to the eventual Super Bowl Champion Steelers 34-17.

 AFC Championship Game vs Pittsburgh Steelers

+Broncos lost but in 2006 missed the playoffs at 9-7.

 Team stats

 The Broncos relied on a more consistent Jake Plummer, their running game behind Tatum Bell, Ron Dayne, and Mike Anderson, and their defense to stop opposing running backs.
 The Broncos placed second in the league in rushing yards per game, fourth in total offense and allowed the second fewest rushing yards in the league.

 The key to Denver's success that year was their ability to keep control of the ball.
 In the regular season they committed just 16 turnovers, tied for the second-least in the league, and took it away from their opponents 36 times, fifth-best in the league.
 This resulted in a turnover differential of +20, second-best in the NFL.
 Jake Plummer, after throwing an NFL-high-tying 20 interceptions in the 2004 season, threw only 7 interceptions on the year, and had the second-lowest interception percentage rate of any quarterback in the league (behind Brad Johnson).
 His only omission of a serious number of turnovers occurred, unfortunately, in the AFC Championship, with two interceptions.

 In 2005 the Broncos had 5,766 total offensive yards and gave up 5,006 yards.
 They outrushed their opponents 2,539 to 1,363.
 They were, however, outpassed 3,643 to 3,227.
 They had 28 sacks and gave up 23.
 They had 46 touchdowns to their opponents' 31.
 They were tied for fifth in total touchdowns and were seventh in the league in points per game.